-Pellet smokers have become more popular by combining the strengths of charcoal and electric smokers.
+Pellet grills have become more popular by combining the strengths of charcoal and electric smokers.
 They use electricity to burn hardwood pellets of compressed sawdust, offering a wood smoke flavor while being as easy as a unit powered by electricity.
 The best pellet smokers are often more expensive and feature multiple tiered rows for cooking larger amounts of food.

 Propane smokers, also known as gas smokers, burn propane and offer a viable alternative to other types of smokers.
 Cooking by combustion, gas smokers impart flavors that tend to be more authentic than those from electric smokers.
 Gas smokers are also easy to operate and can often reach higher temperatures than smokers that use other fuels.
 The need to replace gas tanks can make them less convenient.

 Perhaps the most important feature of any smoker is its ability to control and measure its internal temperature for consistent cooking.
 The best smokers have thermometers that are accurate and easy to read as well as thermostats for setting the temperature: often a smoker comes with a digital temperature gauge.

 The thickness and insulation of the material, such as stainless steel, also plays an important role.
 Thin walls will lose heat more quickly, especially in winter, while thicker walls can ensure more even cooking.
 A smoker with thick steel walls may be heavier and more expensive, but more effective in the long run.